Universal design: The "barrier-free" concept

 Barrier-free is also a term that applies to accessibility in situations where legal codes such as the Americans with Disabilities Act of 1990 applies.
-The process of adapting barrier-free public policies started when the Veterans Administration and US President's Committee on Employment of the Handicapped noticed a large amount of US citizens coming back from the Vietnam War injured and unable to navigate public spaces.
+The process of adapting barrier-free public policies started when the Veterans Administration and the US President's Committee on Employment of the Handicapped noticed a large number of US citizens coming back from the Vietnam War injured and unable to navigate public spaces.

-An example of a country that has sought to implement barrier-free accessibility in housing estates is Singapore.
+Singapore is an example of a country that has sought to implement barrier-free accessibility in housing estates.
 Within five years, all public housing estates in the country, all 7,800 blocks of apartments, have benefited from the program.

 Examples

 Barrier-free design

-The types of Universal Design elements vary dependent on the targeted population and the space.
-For example, in public spaces, universal design elements are often broad areas of accessibility while in private spaces, design elements address the specific requirements of the resident.
+The types of Universal Design elements vary depending on the targeted population and the space.
+For example, in public spaces, universal design elements are often broad areas of accessibility, while in private spaces, design elements address the specific requirements of the resident.
 Examples of these design elements are varied and leverage different approaches for different effects.
 Some examples include: